SKIN Investors Have Opportunity to Lead The Beauty Health Company Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-13, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Beauty Health Company ("Beauty Health" or the "Company") (NASDAQ: SKIN).
+19, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Beauty Health Company ("Beauty Health" or the "Company") (NASDAQ: SKIN).

 Class Period: May 10, 2022 – November 13, 2023